bobbycomet/Griffin-Linux-Landing-Page/README.md

 **WIFI Hub** — A dedicated GUI for fixing the notorious Realtek WiFi issues that frustrate new Linux users.
 Grix will point you here if it detects your chip.
 Moved to be a part of Grix, which includes Broadcom drivers as well.
 Pairs well when you use an Xanmod Kernel through XKM, and Kernel autotune handles congestion and how fair the wifi is being used in the system.

-**GPU HUB** — Grix now detects your GPU (NVIDIA, AMD, or Intel), adds the right PPAs, and installs the optimal driver.
-Handles hardware brand switches by clicking "hardware swap", and it reverts to the basic drivers, so when you turn off, install the GPU, and boot back in, Grix sees the switch.
+**GPU HUB** — Detects your GPU (NVIDIA, AMD, or Intel).
+Handles hardware brand switches by clicking "hardware swap", and it reverts to the basic drivers, so when you turn off, install the GPU, and boot back in, use the Driver manager to choose your driver (it is being looked at if an automated tool will help here, and most likely will move in this direction).
 Targeting RTX 50-series and RDNA4 support (in progress — manage expectations while this matures).

 <div align="center">
   <img src="com.xanmod.kernel.manager.png" alt="XKM" width="25%"/>